By Sarah Barden

 Back at the UN summit, the human rights lawyer and activist Amal Clooney gave a damning condemnation of the response and delivery of global leaders to the various current conflicts.
 She called for the world to bring ISIS to trial for crimes against humanity while representing Nadia, a young Yazidi woman, the victim of ISIS in Iraq.

-My fear, in watching and waiting with the rest of the world, is that the debates and the disaccord is a cycle that repeats itself, never leading to small steps, let alone the bigger actions the global community needs.
-And so, another Nadia, Amina, Omran or Alan Kurdi will lose a leg or a limb or a life and never make it to school or eat a square meal again because the long-standing routines of sitting and stagnating spiral on.
+My fear, in watching and waiting with the rest of the world, is that the debates and the disaccord are a cycle that repeats itself, never leading to small steps, let alone the bigger actions the global community needs.
+And so, another Nadia, Amina, Omran, or Alan Kurdi will lose a leg or a limb or a life and never make it to school or eat a square meal again because of the long-standing routines of sitting and stagnating spiral on.

 I believe a spirit of complacency reigns globally.
-We sit speechless and impotent as horror upon horror build the global narrative.
+We sit speechless and impotent as horror upon horror builds the global narrative.

 “As his presidency comes to a close, the fact is that Obama has little to show the world on Syria.
-With an estimated half a million deaths, the Middle East in flames and European allies destabilised by the impact of refugee flows, he will pass on a festering crisis to his successor,” said the Guardian’s Natalie Nougayrède.
+With an estimated half a million deaths, the Middle East in flames, and European allies destabilized by the impact of refugee flows, he will pass on a festering crisis to his successor,” said the Guardian’s Natalie Nougayrède.

 “We are not as unified as we should be in pushing to make it stop,” said the outgoing President Barack Obama himself last week in New York, stopping short of blaming his administration or that or another country.

 This is the reason we will see more shocking pictures of women and children caught in the crossfire, and why nothing will be done in the short or medium term to stop the suffering.
 The costs of our inaction are obvious.